barbatus/angular2/README.md

 ## Angular2 packaged for Meteor

-Angular 2's modules are registered and distributed as System.js modules.
+Angular 2's modules are registered and loaded via the SystemJS loader.

 Source code is taken from the official [Angular2 NPM](https://www.npmjs.com/package/angular2).